mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

 ##### "not writable primary" and "node is recovering"

-These errors are detected from a getLastError response, write command response, or query response.
+These errors are detected from a write command response or query response.
 Clients MUST check if the server error is a "node is recovering" error or a "not writable primary" error.

 If the response includes an error code, it MUST be solely used to determine if error is a "node is recovering" or "not writable primary" error.
 Clients MUST match the errors by the numeric error code and not by the code name, as the code